 Mental Health Coordinator

 At Dungarvin, we are creating something special.
 A Minnesota based industry leader for over 45 years, we are looking to add an experienced and committed human service professional to support individuals with disabilities.
 If you are looking to make a difference, if you are creative and solution focused, if you are interested in growing in your career, we want you on our team!
+Position starts at $20 an hour!

 AREA OF RESPONSIBILITY

-The mental health coordinator I is a specific position assigned only to specific locations.
+The mental health coordinator II is a specific position assigned only to specific locations.
 The position and its corresponding wage is not transferable when working at other locations.
 This position is dependent on specialized funding of specific individuals served.
 If the person served transfers, is discharged or the funding is eliminated, the position and wage will be eliminated from the designated locations.

-Two year’s experience in delivery of significant behavioral health services.
+Three year’s experience in delivery of significant behavioral health services.
 Must be able to demonstrate de-escalation techniques, conflict resolution, positive support methods and person centered approach with person served who may present significant mental health symptoms, physical and verbal aggression, property destruction, chemical dependence, brain injury and cognitive impairments.

 Need the ability to understand and implement behavior support plans, treatment plans, functional assessments, individualized support plans, and person centered plans.